lsk-china/FacePam/README.md

 # FacePam
 Linux face recognition PAM module

 To build it, you need to install seeta face6.
-You can get this from [thier offical Github Repository](https://github.com/seetafaceengine/SeetaFace6/), or ask me for a built archlinux package.
+You can get this from [their offical Github Repository](https://github.com/seetafaceengine/SeetaFace6/), or ask me for a built archlinux package.
 You also need to get the models.
 You also need opencv.

 ## TODO